ALL QUESTIONS ARE AUTHENTIC ONLINE INQUIRES

 Currently, we are experimenting with various blue filters to speed up the process.
-Bulk scanning with flatbeds which have a built-in software solution to digitize color negative film, require an even digitizing longer time; but postproduction is faster than the FilmToaster.
+Bulk scanning with flatbeds which have a built-in software solution to digitize color negative film.

 Q. Thanks for sending the instruction manual.
 It answered several questions about the lens setup.
 I think I may be able to use the lens with my existing setup.
 I am using a Vivitar slide copier bellows on double rails with an El Nikkor 63mm f2.8 enlarging lens reversed.
 My focusing distance from the camera to the slide is 9 inches.
 I get about 90% of the image.
 Removing one rail and using the single rail, I have bellows extension for 8 inches with the camera mounted.
 So with the lens plate on the toaster I can attach the lens with the camera and bellows.
 That will give me enough adjustment to focus to near 1:1 in different slots?
 I have had excellent results with the lens setup and bellows but the Toaster would make it faster and a better light source with the option for other formats.
 Thoughts?

-A. I once tried using my Nikon bellows with the FilmToaster and ran into a problem with vignetting so I’m not quite sure if you will also run into a problem.
+A. We once tried using my Nikon bellows with the FilmToaster and ran into a problem with vignetting so I’m not quite sure if you will also have a problem.
 I highly suggest a good set of extension tubes with standard lenses, and with macro lenses, tubes will allow so many additional distance solutions.

 I camera scanned lots of images with my Nikon bellows along the route in inventing the FilmToaster but you will find it makes things so much easier.
 You will grow to love the included LED light and marvel with the pristine captures you will achieve using it.
 I have some customers removing the LED and using diffused electronic flash through the acrylic base as well.